JackpotRising/jr-docs/docs/unity/integration.md

 Tap the Build button and select a destination for your Xcode project.

 > During each build process you will see a terminal window open automatically.
 This is Cocopods installing the required resources.
 Once complete the Xcode project will open automatically for you.
-Otherwise double-click 'Unity-iPhone.xcodeproj'.
+Otherwise double-click 'Unity-iPhone.xcworkspace' file.

 ![Screenshot](media/build-ios/003.png)